sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 }
 ```

-Let's now build our application:
+Can't wait yeah?~ Let's now build our application:

 ```bash
 gradle build
 ```

-Run our application with Redis:
+Then we can run our application with Redis:

 ```bash
 java -jar build/libs/vertx-blueprint-todo-backend-fat.jar -conf config/config.json
 ```

-Run our application with MySQL:
+We can also run our application with MySQL:

 ```bash
 java -jar build/libs/vertx-blueprint-todo-backend-fat.jar -conf config/config_jdbc.json